-Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects anytime during the year while the program has statutory authority to accept new participants.
+Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects by October 15 of the year preceding the fiscal year in which reimbursement would occur when the program has statutory authority to accept new participants.
 The program's authority may be restricted or terminated at the Legislature's discretion, and in 2015 the Legislature placed a moratorium on the program for any bonds approved by voters after January 1, 2015 for a period of five years.
-Applications are reviewed by Department of Education & Early Development ("DEED") staff to determine the level of reimbursement for the project.
+Then in 2016 the Governor vetoed a portion of the funding for the program further highlighting the flexibility the State has for this funding.
+The Department of Education & Early Development ("DEED") staff reviews requests to determine the level of reimbursement for each project.
 Prior to the moratorium there were tiered levels of reimbursement available.
-Projects qualify for up to 70 percent debt service reimbursement when the project met the Department's eligibility guidelines.
-Projects that exceed the Department's eligibility guidelines were reimbursed at 60 percent of debt service or lower percentages based on a projects educational value as determined by the DEED.
+Projects qualified for up to 70 percent debt service reimbursement when the project met all of the Department's eligibility guidelines.
+When a project exceeds the scale and scope of the Department's eligibility guidelines, they were reimbursed at a lower percentage based on a projects educational value as determined by the DEED.

 The existing statutory and regulatory structure of the program mandate municipalities issue general obligation bonds to participate in the program requiring securing voter approval of the project.
-After the municipality has both Department and voter approval, it may issue bonds for the project and the State reimburses the approved percentage of the bond payments.
-School districts must notify the DEED of their anticipated debt reimbursement for the upcoming fiscal year by October 15th for state budgeting purposes.
+After the municipality has both Department and voter approval, it may issue bonds for the project and to the extent funds are appropriated the State reimburses the approved percentage of the bond payments.

 The State Bond Committee is not part of the School Debt Reimbursement Program.
 No records are kept by the Department of Revenue on the amount of debt outstanding that is subject to reimbursement other than the annual reporting found in the Alaska Public Debt Book.
-It has been recommended the Department of Education submit their current outstanding reimbursement schedules to the State annually by October 15th for a refinancing analysis by the State.
-While State law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements.
+The Department of Revenue recommends that if the program is re-authorized that it be provided a role to coordinate municipal issues structures, terms and refinancing to ensure the needs of the State are met.